 - Why Is My Cat Squinting One Eye?

-- What to Do for a Cat With an Eye Injury
+- What to Do if Your Cat Is Squinting One Eye

 - Is a Cat Eye Squinting an Emergency?